pitt-crc/Jupyter-Authenticator/docs/source/index.rst

 CRC JupyterHub Authenticator
 ============================

-The ``crc_jupyter_auth`` package is a JupyterHub authentication plugin designed specifically for the Pitt Center for Research Computing.
-It is based off the `jhub_remote_user_authenticator <https://github.com/cwaldbieser/jhub_remote_user_authenticator>`_ which was originally created for more general applications.
+The ``crc_jupyter_auth`` package is a Jupyter authentication plugin for redirecting users based on their account status and VPN role.
+The utility is based on the `jhub_remote_user_authenticator <https://github.com/cwaldbieser/jhub_remote_user_authenticator>`_ package which was originally created for more general applications.

 How It Works
 ------------

-The authentication plugin checks HTTP header values from incoming authentication requests and routes users based on the header value.
+The authentication plugin checks HTTP header values from incoming authentication requests and routes users based on the associated header values.
 The name of the inspected headers and the routing destination are configurable via the standard JupyterHub configuration file.

 .. toctree::
    :hidden: